-Louisiana Sports Betting Revenue Projections
+Louisiana Sports Betting Revenue

-Get a sense of what state officials and industry insiders expect when this hot new Southern market launches.
 We’ll explore possible challenges for the LA sports gambling market, as well as advantages that might help sportsbooks generate a big profit.
 Plus, we’ll compare the state government’s revenue projections to actual results from recent market launches elsewhere in America.

 LA Market Overview